ibm-cloud-docs/sap/sap-quickstudy-nw-vs-gen2-wins.md

 These Quick Study Tutorials provide a single sample configuration, with less detailed instructions, as an introduction for customers who prefer hands-on tasks to increase their pace of learning.
 {: shortdesc}

-The following information provides an introduction for customers who are new to {{site.data.keyword.vpc_full}} (VPC) Gen 2 environment.
+The following information provides an introduction for customers who are new to {{site.data.keyword.vpc_full}} (VPC) environment.
 Two sample configurations are provided to help you through the ordering process to the start of the SAP installation.

 The first configuration sample is simple, a single node 128 GB, 32 vCPU virtual server instance (VSI).
 The second is an advanced configuration of two nodes by adding a second VSI to the landscape.
 The sample layouts might not be your preferred layout.
-The purpose of this guidance is to show you two possibilities if you are not experienced with the Windows&reg; operating system or with VPC Gen 2.
+The purpose of this guidance is to show you two possibilities if you are not experienced with the Windows&reg; operating system or with VPC.

 Although we want to start quickly, you first must be able to log in to {{site.data.keyword.cloud_notm}} and make sure that you have access to important SAP resources.
 Read the *Pre-Requisites for SAP Workloads* topic group, under [Necessary account credentials for SAP and {{site.data.keyword.cloud_notm}}](/docs/sap?topic=sap-necessary-credentials).